VicCAlq/moonkind/README.md

 MoonKind gives you two ways of checking for types: Either by direct assertion which will throw an error on type mismatch, or by giving you two returns, containing a type-match success boolean and a <given_variable | error>.

-It does this by having two implementations for each type-check function, and you get to choose which one you want to use at any given time by picking which of the two imported objects given by `require("moonkind")`.
+It does this by having two implementations for each type-check function, and you get to choose which one you want to use at any given time by picking between `require("moonkind.checks)` or `require("moonkind.throws)`

-`require("moonkind")` will return `c` and `t`.
-Here, `c` is the object with methods for only **C**hecking types (no error throwing), while `t` is the object with methods for **T**hrowing errors in case of type mismatch.
+`checks` contains methods for only **C**hecking types (no error throwing) and giving you possible errors as values, while `throws` has methods for **T**hrowing errors in case of type mismatch.
 The interface for both is the same:

 ```lua
 c.tbl({1, 2, 3}) -- Returns "true" and {1, 2, 3}